+\textbf{Relations to us.} The advantages of our proposal compared with previous methods can be divided into the following three parts, which are summarized in Table \ref{tab:related_work} in Appendix. \begin{itemize} \itemsep{0mm} \item \textit{Flexibility of the network structure}.
+To our knowledge, we are the first to apply a mixture-of-experts (MoE) structure to LNL.
+Despite the core idea of MoE and double-branch structure being similar (\textit{i.e.},ensembling prediction results and the selection result over different views), MoE exhibits more flexibility.
+Expanding the number of experts is simple and only increases slight parameter counts (0.01 million per expert).
+By contrast, the double-branch structure is hardly extended to a three- or four-branch structure since the number of learnable parameters.

+\item \textit{Expansibility of the framework}.
+Compared with previous selection-based methods, our proposal is agnostic to the selection criteria, which can be easily integrated with different selection criteria and improves their performance. \item \textit{Debias learning}.
+Previous mainly focus on the accumulation error, a training bias.
+In this paper, we empirically show the existence of data bias (\textit{i.e.}, the imbalanced dataset selected by current selection criteria) and design an expert-based sampling strategy, which mitigates this bias by adjusting selection probabilities and increasing the visibility of underrepresented classes. \end{itemize}

 In this paper, we disclosed the data bias, an implicit bias underlying the sample selection strategy.
-To solve the training and data bias simultaneously, we proposed ITEM, which integrates a noise-robust multi-experts network and a mixed sampling strategy.
+To solve the training and data bias simultaneously, we proposed ITEM that introduces a noise-robust multi-experts network and a mixed sampling strategy.
 First, our structure integrates the classifier with multiple experts and leverages expert layers to conduct selection independently.
 Compared with the prevailing double-branch network, it exhibits great potential in mitigating the training bias, i.e., the accumulated error.
 Second, our mixed sampling strategy yields class-aware weights and further conducts weighted sampling.
-By using the mixup of two weighted mini-batches, we mitigate the issue of sparse representation.
 The effectiveness of ITEM in real applications is verified on diverse noise types and both synthetic and real-world datasets.